-Desikachar pursued mechanical engineering in school, planning a career in his chosen field, but he turned to his father’s guruship in 1961, becoming one of his most passionate advocates and long-studied apprentices.
+As a young man, Desikachar pursued a degree in mechanical engineering in school, planning to settle in that field, but he turned to his father’s guruship in 1961, becoming one of his most passionate advocates and long-studied apprentices.

-Both local and international students flocked to the Mandiram, and numerous famous teachers acknowledged Desikachar is their primary guide in the practice, including Chase Bossart, Kate Holcombe, Leslie Kaminoff, Gary Kraftsow, Larry Payne and Mark Whitwell.
+Both local and international students flocked to the Mandiram, and numerous famous teachers acknowledged Desikachar as a primary guide in the practice, including Chase Bossart, Kate Holcombe, Leslie Kaminoff, Gary Kraftsow, Larry Payne and Mark Whitwell.

 Like his father, Desikachar saw yoga as a science to aid all people in their push toward physical and mental health.

 Among his eight books were two translations of the Yoga Sutras.
 There, he de-emphasized the lonely path of striving yogis, and steered the book’s message toward householder life.

 This interpretation, first offered by his father’s writing and teaching, was evident throughout his 1999 reference book, The Heart of Yoga—widely used in teacher training programs—and his moving Health, Healing and Beyond (2005) where he mixed his father’s life story with pragmatic messages about the yoga path.